Variation Table (Gene)

-- Amino Acid - Possible amino acid(s) (if any) resulting from the allele(s) at the position of the variation.
+- AA - (Amino acid) Possible amino acid(s) (if any) resulting from the allele(s) at the position of the variation.
 More than one amino acid will be listed for a non-synonymous variation

 - SIFT - Prediction of variation effect on protein function by SIFT

 - PolyPhen - Prediction of variation effect on protein function by PolyPhen

 - Transcript - The specific Ensembl transcript for the gene of interest in which the variation shows the consequence type